 Swearing in and the Parliamentary oath

 Any MP or Member of the House of Lords who objects to swearing an oath can make a solemn affirmation instead.
 This is known as swearing in.

 State Opening and the King's Speech

 State Opening takes place after a general election following the election of the Speaker of the Commons and the swearing-in of Members of both Houses.

 Debating the King's Speech

-After the State Opening members of both Houses debate the content of the Queen's Speech.
-They agree an 'Address in Reply to Her Majesty's Gracious Speech'.
+After the State Opening members of both Houses debate the content of the King's Speech.
+They agree an 'Address in Reply to His Majesty's Gracious Speech'.
 Each House continues to debate the planned legislative programme for several days, looking at different subject areas.